 You can use a donut maker to make this banana donut recipe too!
 Just drop the batter into a heated donut maker and allow the donuts to cook for 3-5 minutes until done.

 Mix all of the dry ingredients in a bowl and whisk to blend.
+Be sure to check Is Coconut Sugar Gluten Free if you are using that instead of brown sugar.

 Pour the wet ingredients in and mix.